nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

   a "we read your issue" response.
 Further work will depend on prioritization of the issue by the maintainer team.
 * REGULAR-1 - There are dedicated resources who regularly maintain the module, expected response time is 1 days or less for a "we read your issue" response.
 Further work will depend on prioritization of the issue by the maintainer team.
 * 24-7 - There are dedicated resources who regularly maintain the module and they are available 24/7.
-You can expecct to be able to contact the maintainers and get an initial response with 6 hours.
+You can expect to be able to contact the maintainers and get an initial response with 6 hours.

  Support-response indicates the expectation unless you have paid one of the maintainers or a company that provides